home-assistant/addons/deconz/README.md

 **_You must perform these steps or your Light, Group names and other data will be lost!_**

-However, your ZigBee devices will still paired to your ConBee or RaspBee hardware.
+However, your Zigbee devices will still paired to your ConBee or RaspBee hardware.

 ## Accessing the deCONZ application and viewing the mesh via VNC

 The add-on allows you to access the underlying deCONZ application running on a remote desktop via VNC.
-It allows you to view the ZigBee mesh (which can be really helpful when debugging network issues), but also gives you access to tons of advanced features.
+It allows you to view the Zigbee mesh (which can be really helpful when debugging network issues), but also gives you access to tons of advanced features.